Back to overview

 ANTI-DOX: Identifying, Evaluating and Countering Disinformation in Times of War

-Two years after Russia's full-scale aggression against Ukraine in February 2022, it has now become clear that Moscow is intent on destabilising the EU through a broad repertoire of activities.
+Two years after Russia's full-scale aggression against Ukraine in February 2022, it became clear that Moscow was intent on destabilising the EU through a broad repertoire of activities.
 Some of these, as ICCT's recent volume, Russia and the Far-Right, has amply demonstrated involve Europe's extremists and disinformation.
-This project will focus on one such case in which a seemingly volunteer network develops a peculiar case of media manipulation which most probably receives support from a malign state actor, Russia.
-Consequently, exposing it and garnering the interest of different target audiences (fact-checkers, decision makers and the public) in its findings will ultimately benefit the safety of EU citizens.
-This project is being proposed against the backdrop of growing Russian destabilisation operations targeting the EU – be it via the Voice of Europe portal (attempting to amplify anti-EU voices from far-right politicians before the June 2024 EU Parliament elections) or the allegations of infrastructure sabotage by Russian agents (with arrests related to this issue taking place in 2023 in Poland and April 2024 in Germany).
+This project was supported by the European Media and Information Fund (EMIF), managed by the Calouste Gulbenkian foundation, and focused on one such case in which a seemingly volunteer network developed a peculiar case of media manipulation, which most probably received support from a malign state actor, Russia.
+Consequently, exposing it and garnering the interest of different target audiences (fact-checkers, decision makers and the public) in its findings ultimately benefitted the safety of EU citizens.
+This project was being proposed against the backdrop of growing Russian destabilisation operations targeting the EU – be it via the Voice of Europe portal (attempting to amplify anti-EU voices from far-right politicians before the June 2024 EU Parliament elections) or the allegations of infrastructure sabotage by Russian agents (with arrests related to this issue taking place in 2023 in Poland and April 2024 in Germany).

-The disinformation is mainly conducted by Telegram channels that dox hundreds of European citizens who rushed to assist Ukraine in its defence against the Russian aggression.
-Not only does it disclose their private information but also frames them as right-wing extremists and mercenaries while itself using extremist (racist, homophobic, misogynist etc.) terms.
-It aims to undermine the European resolve to support Ukraine, both at societal and governmental level, and threatens its active participants (fighters, trainers, logisticians or humanitarians), with direct, offline consequences of their actions.
+The disinformation was mainly conducted by Telegram channels that dox hundreds of European citizens who rushed to assist Ukraine in its defence against the Russian aggression.
+Not only did it disclose their private information, but also framed them as right-wing extremists and mercenaries while itself using extremist (racist, homophobic, misogynist, etc.) terms.
+It aimed to undermine the European resolve to support Ukraine, both at the societal and governmental levels, and threatens its active participants (fighters, trainers, logisticians or humanitarians), with direct, offline consequences of their actions.

-To counter this particular case of disinformation, the project aims to raise awareness of this peculiar doxing with three audiences:
+To counter this particular case of disinformation, the project aimed to raise awareness of this peculiar doxing with three audiences:

 1. fact-checkers and the broader disinformation community in the media and civic society organisations in Europe;